1. Vacuum Plating

 Applicable Materials

-- Most metals can be plated, but different metals have different levels of purity and plating efficiency.
-The most common are: tin, chromium, nickel, silver, gold and rhodium (Rhodium: A type of platinum that is extremely expensive and can maintain high brightness for a long time.
-It can resist most chemicals and acids.
-Most commonly used for products with extremely high surface gloss requirements, such as trophies and medals).
+Different metals have varying levels of purity and plating efficiency, making them suitable for plating.
+The most common metals used for plating are tin, chromium, nickel, silver, gold, and rhodium.
+Rhodium is a type of platinum known for its high cost and ability to maintain high brightness for a long time.
+It can resist most chemicals and acids and is typically used for products requiring extremely high surface gloss, such as trophies and medals.

-- The plastic most commonly used for electroplating is ABS, because ABS can withstand the high temperature of electroplating at 60 ° C (140 ° F), and its bonding strength between electroplated layer and non-plated layer is high.
+The plastic commonly used for electroplating is ABS, as it can withstand the high temperature of electroplating (60 ° C or 140 ° F) and has a strong bonding strength between electroplated and non-plated layers.

-- Nickel metal should not be used for electroplating products that contact the skin, because nickel is irritating and toxic to the skin.
+It’s important to note that nickel metal should not be used for electroplating products that come in contact with the skin because nickel is known to cause irritation and toxicity to the skin.

 Process Cost

-- No mold costs, but fixtures are needed to fix the parts.
+There are no mold costs involved, but fixtures are required to attach the parts.

 Impact on the Environment

-A large amount of toxic substances will be used in the electroplating process, so professional shunting and extraction are needed to ensure minimal environmental impact.
+Due to the use of a significant amount of toxic substances in the electroplating process, it is crucial to have professional shunting and extraction methods in place to minimize environmental impact.

 Examples